stutzlab/lets-do-it/README.md

 # lets-do-it
 See here the practices and behaviors we employ at creating things

-Join us and improve those practises by work!
+Join us and improve those practices by experience...

 ## For Developers